elimirks/JavaJail/README.md

 Based on java_jail by David Pritchard (daveagp@gmail.com), created May 2013 https://github.com/daveagp/java_jail

-This is the backend for PCRS-Java https://mcs.utm.utoronto.ca/~pcrs/java-programming/index.shtml
+This is the backend for the PCRS-Java visualizer: https://mcs.utm.utoronto.ca/~pcrs/java-programming/index.shtml

 The significant code in this directory is the documentation, and the